thomasgolian/network-engineering-labs/ospf-multi-area-cost-backbone-fail-lab/readme.md

 This lab implements a multi-area OSPF design with a redundant backbone (Area 0), two edge areas (Area 1 and Area 2), and an ASBR providing external connectivity via a default route.

-The topology consists of seven routers (R1–R7) organized hierarchically to demonstrate inter-area routing, ABR behavior, and OSPF scalability principles.
-IOS XE.
+The topology consists of seven routers (R1–R7) organized hierarchically to demonstrate inter-area routing, neighbor adjacencies, and ABR behavior.
+Routers are running IOS XE.

 <br>